 #14.
 Mood Changes (Depression, Anxiety, Irritability)

-Depression, anxiety and panic attacks are particularly common among patients with SIBO and IBS.
+Depression, anxiety, and panic attacks are particularly common among patients with SIBO and IBS.

-We know that the connection between the brain and the gut not only exists, but is bi-directional.
+We know that the connection between the brain and the gut not only exists but is bi-directional.

-Put in simply terms:
+Put in simple terms:

 Changes to your gut may cause changes to your brain and vice versa.

-In the former, treatment with supplements and/or medications may be necessary in addition to eradication and normalization of intestinal bacteria.
+In the former, treatment with supplements and/or medications may be necessary in addition to the eradication and normalization of intestinal bacteria.